Taos Revolt: Aftermath

-The next day, US officials ordered the execution of some of the captives in the plaza in a "drumhead court-martial", including the leader "Montojo" Pablo Montoya.
+The next day, U.S. officials ordered the execution of some of the captives in the plaza in a drumhead court-martial, including the leader "Montojo" Pablo Montoya.
 Price then set up a military court in Taos to try more of the captured insurgents under civil law.
 He appointed as judges Joab Houghton, a close friend of Charles Bent; and Charles H. Beaubien, the father of Narcisse Beaubien, who had been killed on January 19.
 Both men had previously been appointed as judges to the New Mexico Territory Superior Court by the late Gov. Bent in August of the previous year.
 George Bent, Charles' brother, was elected foreman of the jury.
 The jury included Lucien Maxwell, a brother-in-law of Beaubien; and several friends of the Bents.
 Ceran St. Vrain served as court interpreter.
 Since the Anglo community in Taos was small, and several men had been killed by the rebels, the jury pool was extremely limited.
 The court was in session for fifteen days.
-The jury found 15 men guilty of murder and treason (under the new US rule), and the judges sentenced them to death.
+The jury found 15 men guilty of murder and treason (under the new U.S. rule), and the judges sentenced them to death.

 An eyewitness, Lewis Hector Garrard, described the trial and events:

 It certainly did appear to be a great assumption of the part of the Americans to conquer a country and then arraign the revolting inhabitants for treason.
 American judges sat on the bench, New Mexicans and Americans filled the jury box, and an American soldiery guarded the halls.
 Verily, a strange mixture of violence and justice-a strange middle ground between martial and common law.
 After an absence of a few minutes the jury returned with a verdict, "Guilty in the first degree".
 Five for murder, one for treason.
 Treason, indeed!
 What did the poor devil know about his new allegiance? ...
 I left the room, sick at heart.
 Justice!
 Out upon the word when its distorted meaning is a warrant for murdering those who defended to the last their country and their homes.

-On April 9, the US forces hanged six of the convicted insurgents in the Taos plaza; all but one were convicted of murder, with the other being hanged of treason.
+On April 9, the U.S. forces hanged six of the convicted insurgents in the Taos plaza; all but one were convicted of murder, with the other being hanged of treason.
 This was the first execution by hanging in the Taos Valley.
-Two weeks later, the US forces executed five more.
-In all, the US hanged at least 28 men in Taos in response to the revolt.
+Two weeks later, the U.S. forces executed five more.
+In all, the U.S. hanged at least 28 men in Taos in response to the revolt.
 A year later, the United States Secretary of War reviewed the case.
 He said that the one man hanged for treason, Hipolito "Polo" Salazar, might have been wrongfully convicted.
 The Supreme Court of the United States agreed.
 All other convictions were affirmed.